fanil-z/islam-wiki/hugo-docs/content/en/concept.md

 		- CSS: The theme is cool but I needed to adjust it to my purposes.
 So, I added the custom CSS file (~150 lines).
 		- JS: added buttons for sending feedback, expanding/hiding details elements all at once, in-page search and dark mode switch toggle.
 		- Hugo is super-flexible and has a large amount of useful features but at the beginning it was hard to navigate through all the functionality and figure out which exactly config files I had to change.
 Hugo documentation is helpful here.
-2. Render or Netlify: static web-files are hosted in Render. up to 100GB is free.
+2. Render or Netlify: static web-files are hosted in Render. up to 100GB bandwisth a month is free.
+And 400 total build hours per month for free services and static sites.
-Generated website is uploaded to a production GitLab repo; Render checks if there is an update in the repo and automatically updates the content.
 3. A pipeline on render automatically fetches my latest commit in the git repo install all required npm packages, build the website and published it into production.
 Yes, testing in production.
 I bought the domain here:
 4.